baladithyab/ai-on-eks/website/docs/infra/nvidia-dynamo.md

 **Namespace Strategy Options:**

 *Single Namespace (Recommended for most users):*
-- Deploy all DGDs to `dynamo-cloud` namespace
+- Deploy all DGDs to `dynamo` namespace
 - Use `dynamoNamespace` field for logical grouping
 - Secrets managed by Terraform (NGC + HuggingFace)
 - Works with both cluster-wide and restricted operators